pimenol/hw5-rl/README.md

 - **1 point** for traversing least 1 meter in the Walker environment (less than 5 simulation seconds)

-- **1 point** if your policy falls within top 50% of the submissions
+- **1 point** if your policy achieves falls within top 50-percentile of the submission distances.

-- **1 point** if your policy falls within top 10% of the submissions
+- **1 point** if your policy falls within top 10-percentile of the submission distances.

 Make sure you follow the exact specification described in `WalkerPolicy.py` and `walker_training.ipynb` to ensure your policy is evaluated correctly.